charlesrocabert/MetEvolSim/README.md

 ### Evolution experiments:
 Three types of evolution experiments are available:
 - <code>MUTATION_ACCUMULATION</code>: Run a mutation accumulation experiment by accepting all new mutations without any selection threshold,
+- <code>ABSOLUTE_METABOLIC_SUM_SELECTION</code>: Run an evolution experiment by applying a stabilizing selection on the sum of absolute metabolic abundances,
-- <code>METABOLIC_SUM_SELECTION</code>: Run an evolution experiment by applying a stabilizing selection on the sum of metabolic abundances,
+- <code>RELATIVE_METABOLIC_SUM_SELECTION</code>: Run an evolution experiment by applying a stabilizing selection on the sum of relative metabolic abundances,
+- <code>ABSOLUTE_TARGET_FLUXES_SELECTION</code>: Run an evolution experiment by applying a stabilizing selection on the MOMA distance of absolute target fluxes,
-- <code>TARGET_FLUXES_SELECTION</code>: Run an evolution experiment by applying a stabilizing selection on the objective function.
+- <code>RELATIVE_TARGET_FLUXES_SELECTION</code>: Run an evolution experiment by applying a stabilizing selection on the MOMA distance of relative target fluxes.

 ```python
 # Load a Markov Chain Monte Carlo (MCMC) instance